toggledbits/IntesisWMPGateway/README.md

 1. Click **Next** to connect.

 ImperiHome should then populate your groups with your Intesis WMP Gateway plugin devices.

+NOTE: The ISS gateway does not operate using remote access; it only operates within the LAN segment with local IP access to the Vera.

 ## Reporting Bugs/Enhancement Requests ##